<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=159418561124433&amp;ev=PageView&amp;noscript=1">

 More than two-thirds of millennials think “smart home” technology is a good investment, the NAHB survey found.
 But keep in mind that high-tech features can quickly become poor investments because technologies evolve quickly.

-While the Nest Thermostat ($250), a heating and cooling control system is popular, Consumer Reports found that the Honeywell RTH9590WF, $300, proved easier to use.
-Both models can be controlled from a smartphone or computer.
-You could also consider buying an Amazon Echo ($180), a hands-free speaker system (with a Siri-like virtual assistant) that you can use to play music, make restaurant reservations, and get weather reports - all without having to get up from the couch.
+You could also consider buying an Amazon Echo ($180), a hands-free speaker system (with a Siri-like virtual assistant) that you can use to play music, make restaurant reservations, and get weather reports — all without having to get up from the couch.
 These two items, alone, will make your home seem “smart.”

-Keyless entry is another attractive home feature for tech savvy millennials.
+Keyless entry is another attractive home feature for tech-savvy millennials.
 August Smart Lock ($200), for example, lets homeowners control door locks via a smartphone app.

 Turn a Room Into a Home Office

-More employers are allowing workers to telecommute—a shift that’s largely driven by millennials.
-According to a recent survey from Flexjobs, a job search site, about 85 percent of younger buyers say they want to work remotely full time.
 Create a home office that appeals to that desire and offers homeowners a nice tax break.
 It’s also relatively inexpensive to convert a room into an office; a basic desk, office chair, and door should do the trick.

 Build a Low-Maintenance Deck

-Ginieczki_deck_5.jpgMany millennials don’t want to spend their weekends doing home repairs or maintaining a garden.
-But they do want to be outside.
-To sell your home more quickly, Consumer Reports recommends adding a deck or patio, with room for seating and a built-in or freestanding grill.
 Similarly, since landscaping requires upkeep forgo planting seasonal flowers in favor of perennials, which last for more than two years; peony plants, for example, can survive for decades with minimal care.

-Oftentimes, home owners plan improvements and home additions to make their properties more attractive to sell, and then aren't able to enjoy the new features that make their homes so unique.
-Trust a professional to make home improvements for the value of your home, and most importantly, for the value of your life - now and in the future.
+Trust a professional to make home improvements for the value of your home, and most importantly, for the value of your life — now and in the future.